Well, Locker could never really find his footing and played just four seasons in the league before calling it quits.

 Locker started 11 games in 2012, throwing 10 touchdowns and 11 interceptions.
 He started seven games in 2013, but ended the season on injured reserve after sustaining a Lisfranc injury in a game against the Jacksonville Jaguars.

 His 2014 season had a similarly disappointing ending.
 The quarterback separated his shoulder in a December matchup with the New York Jets and was forced to miss the remainder of the season.
+Pundits and fans began to wonder if this was the last year Locker would suit up in the NFL.

 While Locker seemingly had the talent to continue playing in the league, the injuries had taken their toll.
 As a free agent in 2015, Locker was sought after by various NFL teams, including the Philadelphia Eagles and Indianapolis Colts.
 However, when Hasselbeck, then with the Colts, gave Locker a call to gauge his interest in making a comeback, Locker shut him down.